OpenVidu/openvidu.io-docs/docs/deployment/deploying-on-premises.md

 LETSENCRYPT_EMAIL=youremail@youremail.com
 ```

-Only these variables are needed to make it works.
+Only these variables are needed to make it work.
 The rest of the variables in the `/opt/openvidu/.env` are referred to [OpenVidu Configuration parameters](reference-docs/openvidu-config/).

 You must define the `LETSENCRYPT_EMAIL` where you want to register the domain and receive Let's Encrypt notifications.